charlottedevs/developer-survival-kit/README.md

   * Communicate early and often.
 Bad news does not improve with age.
 * __Own your team's internal communications and promote active discussion__
   * Promote discussion on #Slack, HipChat or whatever your team uses
-  * If your team doesn't have a discsussion forum, set one up!
+  * If your team doesn't have a discussion forum, set one up!
   * Participate in discussion so that team members know it's ok
   * Share non-work-related information, news, etc. to let team members know it's ok
 * __Own your team's deliverables, deadlines and commitments__